On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: Deformed Diffeomorphism on NC Spacetime

 the analogue of \eqref{eq-leibnizb} in noncommutative algebra can be written as

-where an $\mathcal{F}\mathcal{F}^{-1}(=1)$ has been inserted into the last equality.
-In order to take the $\delta_{\xi}$ out of the tensor product on the rightmost side of Eq.\eqref{eq-leibnizt}, to the left of $\mu_*$, as in the leftmost side of Eq.\eqref{eq-leibnizt}, the coproduct needs to be twisted: $\mu_*\triangle_t(\delta_{\xi})=\delta_{\xi}\mu_*$.
+where an $\mathcal{F}\mathcal{F}^{-1}(=1)$ has been inserted on the right side.
+In order to take the $\delta_{\xi}$ out of the tensor product on the right side of Eq.\eqref{eq-leibnizt}, to the left of $\mu_*$, the coproduct needs to be twisted: $\mu_*\triangle_t(\delta_{\xi})=\delta_{\xi}\mu_*$.
 The above rule Eq.\eqref{eq-leibnizt} is easily generalized to the product of arbitrary tensor fields leading to a covariant construction of theories.

-Our idea here is not to review the entire formulation of twist-deformed diffeomorphism algebra, but to stress how the twist-deformation of the tensor product is at the core of this formalism and how it is linked to the *-product.